jlevy/og-equity-compensation/README.md

 Can we say more about this?

 🄳 [**Equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp) is the
-practice of granting ownership in a company in exchange for work—that is, compensation in the form of equity.
+practice of granting partial ownership in a company in exchange for work—that is, compensation in the form of equity.

 In this Guide we focus on equity compensation in stock corporations, the kind of company where ownership is represented by stock.